-- (1) Accessory buildings shall be clearly incidental and complementary to the use of the main buildings in character, use and size, and shall be contained on the same lot. - (2) An accessory building may only be located in front of a building line at the discretion of Council after consultation has taken place with neighbouring property owners. - (3) The side-yard requirements set out in the use zone tables in these Regulations shall apply to accessory buildings wherever they are located on the lot.
+- (1) Accessory buildings shall be clearly incidental and complementary to the use of the main buildings in character, use and size, and shall be contained on the same lot. - (2) No accessory building or part thereof shall project in front of any building line. - (3) The sideyard requirements set out in the use zone tables in these Regulations shall apply to accessory buildings wherever they are located on the lot.